Jacoby6000/sqlz/readme.md

 ### Using the AST

 Currently, there is an interpreter than can take the AST and build it in to SQL queries.
-There is also a small doobie piece that takes the interpreted AST and converts it directly in to doobie ConnectionIO.
+There is also a small doobie piece that takes the interpreted AST and converts it directly in to Doobie ConnectionIO.
 This is not the only possible use case.
 You can build an interpreter that could build slick queries, spark queries, BSON queries, raw hadoop queries, and maybe even a way to query an in-memory scala collection.
-Not sure about that one, thoguh
+Not sure about that one, though

 # Scala Query AST